Our place in an American tradition

 Isn’t this just another venture-funded startup with a cultural wrapper?

 No. NewBWS has accepted no venture capital and will accept none.
-The capital structure is a Wefunder Regulation CF community round, meaning ownership is distributed across the members and community investors who participate at a minimum of one hundred dollars.
+The capital structure is a community round, pledge-first today, meaning ownership is distributed across the members and community backers who fund it rather than a venture cap table.
 The Delaware Public Benefit Corporation and golden share make venture capital dilution structurally impossible.
 Every other Black-focused platform in the last decade took venture capital.
 NewBWS is the explicit structural alternative.

 11